 Your developers should now have marching orders for which application components to migrate to microservices.
 It’s important for these teams to embrace modern software development practices to support your overarching business and technology initiatives.
 Measuring process improvements is vital to driving alignment and velocity.

 You should instrument your build/test pipeline using custom events.
 This will allow you to gather data about:

 The rate at which new code is moving through the pipeline

 Quality metrics (for example, what percent of the code is passing tests, if there is automated testing involved)

 The rate of new deployments via deployment markers

 These quantitative data points will allow development and operations teams to visualize the adoption of new processes, measure development team productivity, and assess whether these new processes are moving the needle positively or negatively.

 Once you have determined that the application and its microservices components are (somewhat) production-ready, compare the performance of your new, modern application to the monolithic application (either today or how it performed pre-migration).
 This will allow you to demonstrate success and to highlight areas for improvement.

 Key KPIs to monitor and compare include Response Time, Error Rate, Transaction Call Volume, Operational Cost, Availability, and Apdex.
-Learn more about how to create dashboards in the Insights docs pages.

 6. Create a new baseline to use for comparisons